Patient education: Sleep apnea in adults (Beyond the Basics)

 The diagnosis of OSA is best made by a knowledgeable sleep medicine specialist who has an understanding of the individual's health issues.
 The diagnosis is usually based upon the person's medical history, physical examination, and testing, including:

-- If a bed partner has observed the patient during episodes of stopped breathing (apnea), choking, or gasping during sleep, there is a good possibility of sleep apnea.
+●If a bed partner has observed the patient during episodes of stopped breathing (apnea), choking, or gasping during sleep, there is a strong possibility of sleep apnea

 Testing is usually performed in a sleep laboratory.
 A full sleep study is called a polysomnogram.
 The polysomnogram measures the breathing effort and airflow, blood oxygen level, heart rate and rhythm, duration of the various stages of sleep, body position, and movement of the arms/legs.